Raghvender1205/VectorDB/README.md

 3. Use advanced datastructures for fast nearest neighbor searches.
 4. Adding concurrency for handling multiple queries simultaneously
 5. Scaling up with a distributed system approach.

+### Some more options
+1. Currently, your VectorDB uses Euclidean distance.
+You can add support for other distance metrics like Cosine similarity and Dot Product.
+2. Combine vector search with metadata filtering to allow users to filter results based on additional criteria stored in the `Document` metadata.
+3. Batch import and Export of Documents: you might need to import or export large numbers of documents.
+4. Persistent Storage.
+5. Dynamic Indexing